K20shores/handwritingAI/README.md

 # handwritingAI
-Self-made Neural Network to classify handwritten numbers.
+A neural network to classify handwritten numbers.
 The code is based off of [this book by Michael Nielsen](http://neuralnetworksanddeeplearning.com/chap1.html).

 # Setup environment